Join us in the fight for a better world

 - Our interdisciplinary emphasis joins natural and social scientists, designers, and engineers within SNRE and inspires cross-campus collaborations.

-- Our century-old tradition of active, place-based, engaged learning transforms knowledge to application.
+- Our century-long tradition of active, place-based, engaged learning transforms knowledge to application.

 - Our global engagement equips students to change the world.

-Join us to help protect the Earth’s resources and achieve a sustainable society.
+Join us in helping to protect the Earth’s resources and achieve a sustainable society.

 Our graduates are employed at these institutions and more